How to capture mindshare among the up-and-coming conference attendee base

 NetApp, a data management company that specializes in flash and cloud technology, attracts a good number of millennial attendees to its technical conferences.
 “When we talk to them, or try to address their interests, they have to be positioned differently, because they grew up in a totally different environment.
 Change is constant for them, and you have to be quick with a response,” says Kate Lechowicz, senior marketing manager, enterprise marketing and events at NetApp.
 “It’s not enough to stay in a position of teaching them or showing them something.
 They won’t be interested.
 You have to design a solution or tool that gives them an option to comment on anything you do.”

 One solution?
 Interactive chats that take place during presentations and roundtable discussions.
-At a recent conference, NetApp deployed a mobile app in which attendees posed questions, interacted with panelists and weighed in on industry-based questions.
+At a conference last year, NetApp deployed a mobile app in which attendees posed questions, interacted with panelists and weighed in on industry-based questions.
 The discussion was displayed in real time on a screen in the room.
 “It gave them the chance to voice their point of view, and it was like a live chat in the room,” Lechowicz says.
 “The discussion was not moderated, so it was very honest.”
 And millennials appreciate that.

 2. Make it Shareworthy